hendrixgg/ELEC390/README.md

 # Tasks
 - [x] prioritize tasks: everything with names on it are due by feb 11 ✅ 2025-01-28
+- [ ] write about ethics issue with road rule R4, conversation with Gregory Kelly @Hendrix
+    - My question: Will we get an "R4: Stay On the Road" infraction if we drive off the road to avoid another vehicle driving head-on to us?
+    - Gregory's response: That's a really interesting question.
+Got a good bit of discussion going in the teaching team's meeting.
+We aren't really even certain how it would be handled under real-life road laws (it appears it would be initially assessed, but a lot would come down to specifics and lawyers).
+For the time being, we've decided that R4 would still apply.
+However, we are considering mechanisms that would appropriately reward teams who achieve this type of capability.
+Regardless of how the rules evolve, this decision would make an excellent ethics consideration in your logbook and reports.
 - [ ] finish setting up PiCarX as described on the SharePoint @Luke
 - [ ] set up programming/testing environment on the PiCarX so that we can rapidly test all features @Jacob
     - [ ] figure out software development environment (combining Python and C)